philc/shoulda.js/README.md

 Example usage
 -------------
-In Shoulda.js, tests are grouped into related units called "contexts".
-Contexts can optionally share setup code which is common to all tests within that context.
+In Shoulda.js, tests are grouped into related units called contexts.
+Contexts can optionally include setup code which is run before every test within that context.

 Usage in Deno: